hedjour/med_to_csv/docs/config_file.rst

 The config file is a necessary file that gives the setup of your data to the software.
 You can find an example in the config.yml file which contains all possibilities of setup.
-You can mix one-column files folders and labelled files folders in one experiment folder.
+You can mix one-column files directories and labelled files directories in one experiment folder.

 #.
 There are three types of parameters: